 - Clostridial myonecrosis (gas gangrene) is a life-threatening muscle infection that develops either contiguously from an area of trauma or hematogenously from the gastrointestinal tract with muscle seeding.
-Early recognition and aggressive treatment are essential. - Clostridium species are widespread in nature due to their ability to form endospores.
-They are commonly found in soil and marine sediments as well as human and animal intestinal tracts. - Myonecrosis (clostridial gas gangrene) is characterized by rapidly progressive invasion and destruction of healthy muscle and other soft tissues.
+Early recognition and aggressive treatment are essential. - Clostridium species (especially clostridium perfingens) are widespread in nature due to their ability to form endospores.
+They are commonly found in soil and marine sediments as well as human and animal intestinal tracts (ubiquitous), can also enter the human's body by injections. - Myonecrosis (clostridial gas gangrene) is characterized by rapidly progressive invasion and destruction of healthy muscle and other soft tissues.
 Traumatic gas gangrene is most commonly caused by C. perfringens; spontaneous gangrene is most commonly caused by the more aerotolerant C. septicum.